 ALWAYS come to a complete stop behind the white line.
-If there is no white line use your side view mirror aligned with the stop sign post.
-A complete stop could be a count of 3.
+If there is no white line, use your side view mirror aligned with the stop sign post.
+A full stop could be a count of 3.
 Don't hesitate too long, if clear go.

 Stay as close to the posted speed limit as possible.
-5 under maximum.
+2-3 mph under the maximum.
 Don't go over.

-Move your head left and right when proceeding thru any intersection.
+Move your head left and right when proceeding thru an intersection.

+Scan at trail crossings and RR tracks.
 Look at your rear and side mirrors frequently.
-Scan at the round a bouts all the way down the side streets.
+Scan at the roundabouts down the side streets.

-When the examiner asks you to change lanes only do so if you are safe.
+Only do so when the examiner asks you to change lanes if you are safe.
 Don’t cut anyone off in the next lane.
-Do not change lanes unless you are clear and safe.

-Check mirrors first, Signal for approx 100 feet or several seconds.
+Check mirrors first—signal for approximately 100 feet or several seconds.

 You should turn your head over the shoulder to check the blind spot in the side rear windows.

-Leave signal on for a count of 3 when you get into your lane before cancelling.
+Leave signal on for a count of 3 when you get into your lane before canceling.

-If you choose to turn right on a red light make sure you are clear.
-The 1st two lanes oncoming lanes must be clear, and no one is making a U turn in front of you and no pedestrians.
+If you turn right at a red light, ensure you are clear.
+The 1st two lanes oncoming lanes must be clear, and no one is making a U-turn in front of you and no pedestrians.

 Sit back in your seat.

-If there is a bike, skateboarder, scooter etc on your side of the lane.
+Suppose a bike, skateboarder, scooter, etc., is on your side of the lane.
 Change lanes if possible.